 For most of the nineteenth century, Victoria remained the largest city in British Columbia and was the foremost in trade and commerce.
 However, with construction of the Transcontinental railway, Vancouver, as its terminus, emerged as the major west coast port and the largest city in British Columbia.

 In the twentieth century, Victoria evolved primarily as a city of government, retirement and tourism.
-The City remains, however, Canada's western naval base and home to a major fishing fleet.
+The region remains, however, Canada's western naval base and home to a major fishing fleet.
 Ship building and repair, as well as forest products and machine manufacturing industries, continue as significant sources of employment.
 Increasingly, the city is developing as a marine, forestry and agricultural research centre.
-The City is also noted for its fine educational institutions which include the University of Victoria, Camosun College, Royal Roads Univeristy, and Lester B. Pearson College of the Pacific (one of only six in the world operated by United World Colleges).
+The Capital Region is also noted for its fine educational institutions which include the University of Victoria, Camosun College, Royal Roads Univeristy, and Lester B. Pearson College of the Pacific.